 Photo credit: Portland Press Herald, Maine | Dec 08, 2015 | by Tom Bell

 Forests are not equal when it comes to climate change: Darker conifer forests absorb more radiant energy than deciduous forests (broad leaf).
-The amount of carbon dioxide absorbed does not compensate for the heat taken in according to a new article appearing in Nature.
-Simply planting more trees is less important than the species planted when it comes to combating CO2 in the atmosphere.
+The amount of carbon dioxide absorbed does not compensate for the heat taken, according to a new article appearing in Nature.
+Nature has been keeping CO2 levels in check for millennia but never with a monoculture of one species.
+Planting more trees than harvested is important, but the diversity of species planted is also important in combating CO2 in the atmosphere.

 Yale Environment 360: How Rising Seas and Coastal Storms Drowned the U.S. Flood Insurance Program.